 All task queue tasks are performed asynchronously.
 The application that creates the task hands it off to the queue.
 The originating application is not notified whether or not the task completes, or if it was successful.

 One typical push queue use case is a "slow" operation.
 Consider a social network messaging system.
 Every time a user sends a message, the network needs to update the followers of the sender.
 This can be a very time-consuming operation.
 The application can enqueue a task for every message which will be delivered to a worker asynchronously.
 When the worker receives the task request, it can retrieve the sender's list of followers and update the DB for each one.
 The worker can be made even more efficient by enqueuing another push task for each database update.

 Another use for push queues is scheduled tasks.
 Imagine an application that implements an ad campaign.
 A group of tasks written to send out emails can be added to a push queue with instructions to withhold the tasks until a specified time in the future.
 When the due date arrives, the Task Queue service will begin to issue requests to execute the tasks.

 Pull queues work well when you need to batch tasks together for efficient execution.
 One solution takes advantage of the ability to attach a tag to a pull task.
 Workers can lease a group of tasks that have the same tag.
-A typical example is an app that maintains leaderboards for many different games, with many players and groups constantly in play.
+A typical example might be an app that maintains leaderboards for numerous different games, with many players and groups constantly in play.
 Every time there is a new high score, the app can enqueue a pull task with the score and the player, and use the game ID as a task tag.
 A worker periodically "wakes up", leases a group of tasks with the same game ID, and updates the leaderboard.
-You can lease tasks explicity, using a specified tag value, or let the service decide which group of similarly tagged tasks to send.
+You can lease tasks explicitly, using a specified tag value, or let the service decide which group of similarly tagged tasks to send.